 Ques.10.
 Why should you use UML diagrams?

 Ans.
-The UML diagrams are used to represent the behavior and structure of the system, making it easier to understand the relationship between the system, users, objects, and other entities.
+A UML diagram is used to represent the behavior and structure of the system.
+It makes it easier to understand the relationship between the system, users, objects, and other entities.

 Ques.11.
 What is business modeling?

 Ans.
 It is a structured plan to make a profit in the business.
 The key features involved in the plan are vision, mission, objectives, strategies, and action plan.

 Ques.12.
 What is a use case diagram?

 Ans.
 The use case model/diagram is a way of representing the relationship between the system and the user.
 It gives a detailed view of interactions of how the user will work within the system.

 Ques.13.
 What is an activity diagram?
 How is it useful?